mlan/docker-asterisk/README.md

 SIP is designed to be independent of the underlying [transport layer](https://en.wikipedia.org/wiki/Transport_layer) protocol, and can be used with the [User Datagram Protocol](https://en.wikipedia.org/wiki/User_Datagram_Protocol) (UDP), the [Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) (TCP), and the [Stream Control Transmission Protocol](https://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol) (SCTP).
 For secure transmissions of SIP messages over insecure network links, the protocol may be encrypted with [Transport Layer Security](https://en.wikipedia.org/wiki/Transport_Layer_Security) (TLS).
 For the transmission of media streams (voice, video) the [Session Description Protocol](https://en.wikipedia.org/wiki/Session_Description_Protocol) (SDP) payload carried in SIP messages typically employs the [Real-time Transport Protocol](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) (RTP) or the [Secure Real-time Transport Protocol](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol) (SRTP).

+When sending an audio stream it is far better to lose a packet than to have a packet retransmitted, causing excessive jitter in the packet timing.
+Audio is real-time and requires a protocol like UDP to work correctly.
+Packet loss does not break audio, it only reduces the quality.
+Therefore it is no surprise that RTP is built on top of UDP; an connection-less protocol.

+TCP is a connection-oriented protocol as it establishes an end to end connection between computers before transferring the data.
+TCP is therefore, by contrast, ideal for SIP signaling.
+The somewhat unexpected fact that most SIP communication uses UDP should not discourage you from shooing TCP when possible.
+TCP often provide more stable contacts to endpoints/phones than UDP.

-TLS protects against attackers who try to listen on the signaling link but it does not provide end-to-end security to prevent espionage and law enforcement interception, as the encryption is only hop-by-hop and every single intermediate proxy has to be trusted.
+TLS, operating as an application protocol layered directly over TCP, protects against attackers who try to listen on the signaling link but it does not provide end-to-end security to prevent espionage and law enforcement interception, as the encryption is only hop-by-hop and every single intermediate proxy has to be trusted.

 The media streams which are separate connections from the signaling stream, may be encrypted with the [Secure Real-time Transport Protocol](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol) (SRTP).
 The key exchange for SRTP is performed with [SDES](https://en.wikipedia.org/wiki/SDES), or with [ZRTP](https://en.wikipedia.org/wiki/ZRTP).

 ### Ports, 5060, 5061 and 10000-20000